Last updated on January 23, 2023 by Wandering our World

 Calypso music, coconut trees, and a Pina Colada on the beach: these are the images our minds generate when we hear a mere mention of the Caribbean.
 And whilst these are all quintessentially Caribbean, the region has so much more to offer those planning their dream vacation in the region.

 But with thousands of islands in the Caribbean Sea, which one should you visit?

 To help you with your plans, we are going to have a close look at two of the most popular and beautiful Caribbean destinations: Aruba and Punta Cana.
-Which one will be the perfect fit for you and your dream vacation plans?

 - A Quick Overview

 - Which Is Best For Scuba Diving & Snorkeling